Bangkok is one of the world’s most buzzing cities and a central hub for backpackers!

 Located on the western shores of the Chao Phraya River is one of Bangkok’s most iconic landmarks, the Wat Arun Temple, that you should definitely visit when spending 1 day in Bangkok.

 The entrance fee to Wat Arun is 50 Baht.

 Wat Arun, commonly known as the ‘Temple Of Dawn’ is an impressive 80 meters tall and the highest Buddhist temple in Thailand.
 The detailed carvings on the outer walls of Wat Arun are incredible, to say the least.

-Tip: I recommend visiting Wat Arun as soon as it opens at 8am to beat the crowds and the midday heat.
+Travel Tip: I recommend visiting Wat Arun as soon as it opens at 8 am to beat the crowds and the midday heat.
 Also, appropriate clothing must be worn as it is a sacred temple, so make sure to wear a shirt that covers your shoulders and pants/skirt down to your knees.

-The creative district is one of Bangkok’s most upcoming spots that is still very much unknown and off the beaten path.
+The creative district is one of Bangkok’s most upcoming spots that are still very much unknown and off the beaten path.